 Hilary P. Blumberg

-Professor of Psychiatry, Diagnostic Radiology and in the Child Study Center
+The John and Hope Furth Professor of Psychiatric Neuroscience, and Professor of Diagnostic Radiology and in the Child Study Center

 Director, Mood Disorders Research Program

 The Yale Mood Disorders Research Program (MDRP) is dedicated to understanding the science of mood disorders, including bipolar disorder (manic-depressive illness) and depression.
 The MDRP brings together a multi-disciplinary group of scientists from across the Yale campus in a highly collaborative research effort.
 We use a wide variety of scientific methods to study how genetic and environmental factors affect the brain and lead to the development of mood disorders.
 Goals of the MDRP include the identification of biological markers for mood disorders and discovery of new treatment strategies.
 We hope that these research efforts will lead to new and improved methods for early detection and treatment, and someday prevention, of mood disorders.

 - State-of-the-Art Brain Scanning (including MRI, fMRI, DTI)